YueYingLee/VeriFace/README.md

 ### Reinitialize Database
 To reinitialize the database, run the following command: ``python3 reset_db.py``

-After running this command, all the data stored previsouly will be deleted and a new database file will be created.
+After running this command, all the data stored previously will be deleted and a new database file will be created.